Ayman-Naim/Calculator/README.md

 # simple Calcultor
-it's the final project of ios using objective c at ITI
+it's a project of ios using objective c at ITI

 Its an app that allow the users make simple calulations